Dr. Gabor Maté is a Canadian physician, public speaker, best-selling author, and Jewish Holocaust survivor.

 This is because, for a child, it’s safer to cut themselves off from feelings than to try and defend themselves through physical force.
 A child has almost no control over their experience, and therefore the only way to stop the pain is to cut themselves off from the way their body feels.

 When this happens, it remains with us for long periods of time.
 We repress memories of the events, but the disconnection remains — affecting all aspects of our lives.
-He believes adverse childhood experiences or ACEs are largely responsible for mental illness, addiction, ADHD, and physical illness such as autoimmune disease and cancer.
+He believes adverse childhood experiences or ACEs are largely responsible for mental illness, addiction, ADHD, and physical illnesses such as autoimmune disease and cancer.

 Maté developed a psychotherapeutic model called Compassionate Inquiry, which is designed to reveal the source of the disconnection we developed as a child.
 It seeks to look behind the persona — which is our outward appearance that consists of all the features we wish to present to the world.
-Through a method of compassionate, non-judgemental questioning, this approach aims to identify the unconscious dynamics that control how we think, feel, and act.
+Through a method of compassionate, non-judgemental questioning, this approach aims to identify the unconscious dynamics that control how we think, feel and act.

 A lot of these concepts mirror the ideas of Carl Jung — essentially seeking to find the shadow self, which contains the parts we suppress or keep hidden from view, yet have a substantial unconscious influence on who we are.